About the Base Camp Antarctic Peninsula Itinerary

 - Draft: 5.8 meters

 Ortelius can accommodate up to 116-123 passengers and has an abundance of open-deck spaces.
 It is manned by 22 highly experienced nautical crew members, 19 hotel staff, eight expedition specialists (one expedition leader, one assistant, and six lecturer-guides), and one doctor.

 Cabins & Amenities

-- Mandatory Emergency Evacuation insurance is required.
-Airfare is not included in these prices.
+- Mandatory Emergency Evacuation insurance is required on all trips.

-- Snowshoeing – no charge but sign-up required
+- Snowshoe – no charge but sign up required

 Interested in this Trip?
 Contact Us Now